Fourth National Government of New Zealand: Environment

 The Fourth National Government said that if emissions were not stabilised at 1990 levels by the year 2000, a low-level carbon charge would be introduced in December 1997.

 By 1996, the National Government had established a new target for the reduction of greenhouse gases.
 This was to have either no increase in 2000 net emissions of carbon dioxide from 1990 volumes or a 20% reduction if it was cost-effective and had no impact on trade.

 On 22 May 1998, the National Government signed the Kyoto Protocol to the UNFCCC.
 As an Annex B party, the National Government agreed to commit to a target of limiting greenhouse gas emissions for the five-year 2008–2012 commitment period (CP1) to five times the 1990 volume.
-New Zealand may meet this target by either reducing emissions or by obtaining carbon credits from the international market or from domestic carbon sinks.
+New Zealand may have met this target by either reducing emissions or by obtaining carbon credits from the international market or from domestic carbon sinks.

 Formation

 Jim Bolger, leader of the National Party since 1986, led the party to a landslide victory in the 1990 general election, winning nearly half the popular vote and more than two-thirds of the seats in parliament—the biggest majority government in New Zealand history.
 However, the result can be seen more as a rejection of the fourth Labour government than an endorsement of National.
 The Labour government had enacted sweeping economic and social reforms but the extent of these had split the party, causing serious public conflict between senior government members, and two leadership changes in a year and a half.
 This combined with a widespread feeling that the reforms had gone far enough to ensure a change of government.
 Having rejected reformist Labour, and having been led to believe that National would not follow in its footsteps, many voters were extremely angry when the new government went on to make further reforms along the same lines.